mohamadamin8413/Ap-project/README.md

 ## 📷 Screenshots

 Ensure screenshots are in **PNG** format, 24-bit depth, with a recommended resolution of 1080x1920 or an aspect ratio of 9:16 to comply with Google Play requirements.
 Avoid transparency and use tools like GIMP or Photoshop to convert images if needed.
-If screenshots are not displaying, verify the file paths and ensure the images are in the repository's root directory or a designated `screenshots` folder.
+Place screenshot files in the `./screenshots/` directory in the repository to ensure they display correctly on GitHub.

 ### Songs Page
 <img src="./screenshots/Screenshot_SongsPage.png" width="300" alt="Songs Page showing the list of local songs"/>